awsdocs/aws-java-developer-guide-v2/doc_source/get-started.rst

                  SDK for Java
    :keywords: start, setup, install, get started, java, aws, sdk for java, fast, first, running

-The |sdk-java-v2| provides Java APIs for Amazon Web Services (AWS).
+The |sdk-java| 2.x provides Java APIs for Amazon Web Services (AWS).
 Using the SDK, you can build Java applications that work with |S3|, |EC2|, |DDB|, and more.

 This tutorial shows you how you can use |mvnlong|_ to define dependencies for the |sdk-java| and